armbian/automount/README.md

 sections with matching conditions, with actions in later sections overriding the ones in earlier sections.

-A special section called `[DEFAULT]` can contain actions that will apply (if not overridden) to any event.

 ### Actions

 An action can be any of the following: